continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 ## Setting up a custom model

 All of the configuration options available for chat models are available to use for tab-autocomplete.
-For example, if you wanted to use a remote Ollama instance you would edit your `config.json` like this:
+For example, if you wanted to use a remote Ollama instance you would edit your `config.json` like this (note that it is not inside the models array):

 ```json title=~/.continue/config.json
 {